Search results for

 If one thing characterizes the HyperX SoloCast, it’s simplicity.
 This microphone is designed from the ground up to get out of your way as much as possible—something millions of recently Zoom-bound workers no doubt very much want.
 This is a USB microphone with a mute sensor, and… that’s it.
 There’s no volume dial or built-in monitoring option, or even support for the HyperX NGenuity companion app.

 The HyperX SoloCast is designed to just work—plug it it, put it in front of you, and you’re ready to go—and in that respect, it works very well.
 The mic itself feels very sturdy.
-It’s compact, barely 13 cm(~5 inches) long and about 5 cm thick (~2 inches), but there’s a real heft to it, at 260 g.
+It’s compact, barely 13 cm(~5 inches) long, and about 5 cm thick (~2 inches), but there’s a real heft to it at 260 g.
 The mic is housed in a black metal pop filter, with a lower half made of hard plastic and metal.
 Nothing creaks or feels loose.
 This isn’t something you’ll feel concerned about packed in a suitcase or tossed (gently) in a backpack.

 The HyperX Solocast stands next to its ring stand.

-The mic also has a threaded bottom to support both 3/8″ and 5/8″ mic mounts.
+The mic also has a threaded bottom supporting 3/8″ and 5/8″ mic mounts.

 An example of a polar chart detailing the pickup pattern of a cardioid microphone